Latest Metals server versions

 Browse packages, classes and methods in the workspace and library dependencies using the Metals sidebar.
 This feature is only implemented in VS Code.

-Work on Test Explorer is still on progress and the feature has some known limitations:
+Work on the Test Explorer is still in progress and the feature has some known limitations:

 - Test Explorer is able to discover single test cases only for JUnit4 test classes.
 Support for other test frameworks is being worked on.

 - detecting suites in cross scala-version projects is inconsistent, see this issue.